microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Academies/Entra Academy.md

 ## Microsoft Entra Academy
 Welcome to the Microsoft Entra Academy.
 Explore Microsoft Entra video sessions with demos delivered directly to partners, relevant certifications, and further resources.

+The Microsoft Entra Academy is all about effective identity and access for a modern world.
+As threats rise, it is vital to properly secure and manage your organization's resources, identities, and permissions.
+Learn how to manage permissions across environments, the powerful capabilities of Azure Active Directory, identity governance, identity and access lifecycles, access reviews, the critical concepts of least privilege and zero trust, and more.

 #### Stay connected with the [Microsoft Entra Blog](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/bg-p/Identity).